isomerpages/nlb-biblioasia/_apr-2011/Women’s Perspectives on Malaya: Emily Innes on the Malay States.md

 #### **NOTES**

-[^1]: Gullick details some of James Innes’ inadequacies in managing finances, a characteristic which likely led to problems with his superiors particularly in his role as Treasurer and Collector.
-[Gullick](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6538361), 1993, pp. 162–164, 167–169.
+[^1]: Gullick details some of James Innes’ inadequacies in managing finances, a characteristic which likely led to problems with his superiors particularly in his role as Treasurer and Collector. ([Gullick](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6538361), 1993, pp. 162–164, 167–169)

-[^2]: For example, Emily was made to trudge through the wilderness at her husband’s whim, a supposedly short few mils to the main town.
+[^2]: For example, Emily was made to trudge through the wilderness at her husband’s whim, a supposedly short few miles to the main town.
 However, her flouncy and uncomfortable English dress, the muddy conditions, the failing light of twilight and James’ forgetting his way meant the party was soon lost in the dark and Emily left in great discomfort.

 [^3]: James resigned his post in Malaya only to regret this much later as he forfeited a pension subsequently linked to his position.

-[^4]:Although initially the Inneses seemed to get along with the Resident at Selangor, Bloomfied Douglas, relations quickly deteriorated.
+[^4]: Although initially the Inneses seemed to get along with the Resident at Selangor, Bloomfield Douglas, relations quickly deteriorated.

 [^5]: [Sadka](https://eservice.nlb.gov.sg/item_holding.aspx?bid=384104), 1968, pp. 20—21.&nbsp;

 [^6]: [Sadka](https://eservice.nlb.gov.sg/item_holding.aspx?bid=384104), 1968, pp. 20–21.

 [^7]: The women had never met but Isabella was escorted through Selangor by James.
 Isabella notes that James was in “dejected spirits, as if the swamps of Durian Sabatang had been too much for him” ([Bird](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4123671), 1883, p.
-276) though in her private letters, Isabella mentions that she found James ‘a main with a feeble, despairing manner and vague unfocussed eyes… a very dreary and unintelligent companion”.
+276) though in her private letters, Isabella mentions that she found James “a main with a feeble, despairing manner and vague unfocussed eyes… a very dreary and unintelligent companion”.
 (Bird &amp; Chubbuck, 2002, p.
 273).

 [^8]: Today, the district is known as Kuala Langat.
-The Klang Wars of 1868 saw the royal town move from the ancient centre of Jugra to Bandar Temasya and the town became key to the development of Selangor during the reign of Sultan Abdul Samad Ibn Almarhum Raja Abdullah (Port Klang Integrated Coastal Management Project)
+The Klang Wars of 1868 saw the royal town move from the ancient centre of Jugra to Bandar Temasya and the town became key to the development of Selangor during the reign of Sultan Abdul Samad Ibn Almarhum Raja Abdullah (Port Klang Integrated Coastal Management Project).

 [^9]: A name given for the “unhealthiness of its climate”. ([Innes](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4180521), 1885, p.
 55)

-[^10]: A note from Ernest Chew “Captain Bloomfield Douglas was succeeded as British Resident of Selangor by the youthful and more efficient Frank Swettenham, who subsequently became Resident of Perak, Resident-General of the four Federated Malay States, and finally Governor of the Straits Settlements and High Commissioner for the Malay States”.
+[^10]: A note from this article’s reviewer, Ernest Chew: “Captain Bloomfield Douglas was succeeded as British Resident of Selangor by the youthful and more efficient Frank Swettenham, who subsequently became Resident of Perak, Resident-General of the four Federated Malay States, and finally Governor of the Straits Settlements and High Commissioner for the Malay States.”